How to Pretreat Carpet Before Steam Cleaning – An Easy 4-Step Guide

 You NEED to do these four things before you can let steam work it’s magic and I’m going to explain the whys of each:

-- Clearing the terrain
+- Clearing the carpet surface

 - Vacuuming, and